tatuylonen/wiktextract/README.md

-language understanding dictionaries, semantically annotated dictionaries, and morphological dictionaries with declension/conjugation information (where this information is gavailable for the target language).
+language understanding dictionaries, semantically annotated dictionaries, and morphological dictionaries with declension/conjugation information (where this information is available for the target language).
 Dozens of languages have extensive vocabulary in ``enwiktionary``, and several thousand languages have partial coverage.